melybee-07/Trials-Project/README.md

-# 📖 [Portfolio-Setup-and-mobile-first] <a name="about-project"></a>
+# 📖 [Review your project from trials!] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Portfolio-Setup-and-mobile-first]** is a a web project that consists of building my first Portfolio in the mobile view using HTML and CSS.
+**[Review your project from trials!]** is a a web project that consists of rviewing my project from the trial and change it to a more clean and semantic code using HTML and CSS.

 ## 🛠 Built With <a name="built-with"></a>